Thalappil Pradeep

 Thalappil Pradeep is an institute professor and professor of chemistry in the Department of Chemistry at the Indian Institute of Technology Madras.
 He is also the Deepak Parekh Chair Professor.
 In 2020 he received the Padma Shri award for his distinguished work in the field of Science and Technology.
 He has received the Nikkei Asia Prize (2020), The World Academy of Sciences (TWAS) prize (2018), and the Shanti Swarup Bhatnagar Prize for Science and Technology in 2008 by Council of Scientific and Industrial Research.

 Early life

-Pradeep was born on July 8, 1963, at Panthavoor, Kerala, India, to (late) Thalappil Narayanan Nair and Pulakkat Panampattavalappil Kunjilakshmi Amma.
+T. Pradeep was born on 8 July 1963, at Panthavoor, Kerala, India, to the late T. Narayanan Nair of the Thalappil house and P. P. Kunjilakshmi Amma of the Pulakkat Panampattavalappil house.
 Both his parents were school teachers.
 His father was a writer too, with the pen name N. N. Thalappil, who authored 14 books in Malayalam.